House | 1 bedrooms | sleeps 4

-Offering a perfect blend of a peaceful and tranquil location with the sophistication and excitement of nearby Elounda town, the house is ideal for couples of all ages.
+Offering a perfect blend of a peaceful and tranquil location with the sophistication and excitement of nearby Elounda town, this unique house is ideal for couples of all ages.
 Equipped with modern facilities and providing comfortable accommodation, it is full of old world character and charm.
 Please note that there are no enclosed bedrooms.
 The house is open plan and cool and airy in summer and warm and cosy in winter.
 As in all traditional houses, there are few windows, but the views from the small balcony or secluded roof terrace more than make up for this.
 Antique furniture and original artwork help to give the house a real sense of place, far removed from the average holiday let and this, combined with the warm welcome from neighbours and the unique atmosphere of the village, will make your holiday an experience to remember.
 Many of our guests return year after year and there is always something new to see and delight.

 Albion House is a 200 year old stone house which retains much of its quirky character.
 It gives visitors a chance to experience life in a traditional Cretan village and to understand a little of how life would have been for the people who lived there.
 It is an ideal base for people who want to explore the area - its history, culture and its wonderful flora and fauna.
 Albion House is suitable for guests who are looking for more unusual and interesting holiday accommodation.
 For guests wanting a beach holiday, the Blue Flag sandy beaches of Elounda port are just a short walk away.
 Despite its old world feel, Albion House offers free Wi-Fi connection and all modern facilities.